 Columbia students interested in spending their junior year at Oxford or Cambridge should apply for admission to the Oxford/Cambridge Scholars Program during the first term of their sophomore year.
-Application to the program is made through the Office of Fellowships and Study Abroad.
-Placement into a specific Oxford or Cambridge college is handled by the Committee of Tutors for Admissions, which supervises the program at each university.
-Criteria for admission include a very strong academic record at Columbia, as well as demonstrated involvement in extracurricular activities.
-Application through the Columbia Oxford/Cambridge Program is the only way the College will authorize study at either university.
-Students seeking further information about this program should contact the Office of Fellowships and Study Abroad.
+Application to the program is made through the Office of Global Programs where a preliminary selection of candidates is made.
+Designated candidates for admissions then apply to one of the participating colleges of Oxford or Cambridge.
+Criteria for admission include a very strong academic record at Columbia, as well as commitment to a chosen field of study.
+Application through the Columbia Oxford/Cambridge Scholars Program is the only way the College authorizes study at either university.
+Students seeking further information about this program should contact the Office of Global Programs, 606 Kent: (212) 854-2559.